freddymarinn/freddymarinn/README.md

 - 👀 Software Engineer @ SIPROCAL
 - 🌱 I’m currently learning JavaCard, ETSI and 3GPP standards
 - 📫 Unless we work together, don't reach out
-- ⚡ Fun fact: The rain percentage in the weather app actually represents the percantage of days it rained in similar weather circumstances.
+- ⚡ Fun fact: The rain percentage in the weather app actually represents the percantage of days that rained within similar weather circumstances.

 <!---
 freddymarinn/freddymarinn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.